 Animals in my Backyard

-Lions and tigers and bears?
-Oh my!
-Foster your student’s natural curiosity about animals as they learn about the basic needs of animals that live in an urban habitat.
+Foster your student’s natural curiosity as they learn about the basic needs of animals that live in an urban habitat.
+Students will learn interesting facts about some of Kentucky’s backyard animals.
 This program includes a visit to the bird blind, a hike, hands-on activities and live organisms.

 It's Not Just Dirt